aruruka/aruruka-blog/content/post/hpe-ezmeral-data-fabric-store-and-protect-cluster-data-work-with-volumes/index.md

 However, with all of the default topologies in place, MapR has no knowledge of which nodes are located in different racks.
 Let's look at exactly why this could be a problem.

+## 5.2.3: Default Topology and Replication

+When MapR FS replicates data, it will always replicate to different nodes to spread out the risk of data loss.

+It has knowledge of where all the nodes are so this is not a problem. lt will also replicate to different sub-topologies or racks if they are defined.
+In the default assignment, MapR puts all nodes in a single topology.

+With this single topology configuration, MapR FS doesn't have any way to determine which nodes are in different racks.

+It looks to MapR FS as if all of the nodes are in one big rack.

+Without defined sub-topologies.
+It's possible for a master container and all of its replicas to be on nodes that are all in the same rack.

+This reduces the fault tolerance of your cluster.

+If one rack goes down and all replicas are on nodes in that rack.
+Then your data is unavailable until the rack is put back into service.